 Developing Patient-Focused Excellence

-CBHA has a strong tradition of expanding access to healthcare services and providing comprehensive and high quality services to the communities we serve.
-We will continue to use Studer’s Five Pillar model (Services, Quality, People, Finance, and Growth), as we have done in the past, with the addition of a Community pillar, a key component for integrating our clinic, the families, and communities we serve.
-These pillars will continue to provide the framework for setting our organizational goals and direction for services for the upcoming 2016 – 2018 Strategic Plan.
+CBHA has a strong tradition of expanding access to health care and providing high-quality, comprehensive services to the communities we support.
+We will continue to use Studer’s Five Pillar model (Services, Quality, People, Finance, and Growth), as we have done in the past.
+But we are adding a new one … the Community pillar, a key component for more fully integrating our clinics with the families and communities we serve.
+These pillars continue to provide the framework for setting our organizational goals and direction for services for the current 2016 – 2018 Strategic Plan.

 Improve the health and wellness of our communities

 - Enhance the integrated health delivery system by working with service providers to meet community needs.

 - Provide the right service, in the right place, at the right time.

 - Implement innovative technology to expand service and access to all.

 - Optimize health information and patient flow systems to ensure access to quality care.

 - Foster a physically and psychologically safe environment for our patients and workforce.

 - Recruit, develop, retain, and recognize providers and staff who offer world-class care and are committed to the mission of CBHA.